ArcGIS Experience Builder

 - Remove the Menu since this is a single map app.

-- Add a logo image if desired or delete the image.
+- Add a branding logo Image, if desired.

 Map Tour